eggpi/xmms2-ipod-syncer/README.md

         $ ipod-syncer --clear <query-that-resolves-to-handful-of-tracks>

-So it is unlikely that I will be annoyed enough to work on the issues above in the near future.
+so it is unlikely that I will be annoyed enough to work on them in the near future.